SAP/spartacus-docs/_pages/install/schematics.md

 ## Prerequisites

-Make sure that:
+Before using Spartacus schematics, ensure that the following requirements are met:

-- Your Angular CLI is on version 9.1 or higher.
+- Your Angular CLI is on version 9.1 or higher
-- That you application is using the Angular 9 or above.
+- Your application is using Angular 9 or higher
-- Node version is <= 13
+- Your Node version is less than or equal to version 13.

 ## Adding Spartacus Libraries to Your Angular Project